 Don’t even get us started on the features.
 We know that Kawasaki started as a manufacturer of motorcycles and dust bikes, but really, it wouldn’t hurt them to put some modern features in their starter jet ski so people could have something to play with, like a small LCD screen for instance.

 If Jet Ski is for speed, then Sea-Doo’s for quality workmanship and innovative features.

 Sea-Doo is a Canadian personal watercraft brand manufactured by Bombardier Recreational Products.
-Their PWC are preferred by a lot of people, especially beginners because of the wide variety of models from different categories that range from recreational-light to performance.
+Their PWC is preferred by a lot of people, especially beginners because of the wide variety of models from different categories that range from recreational light to performance.

 Combine Kawasaki Jet Ski’s performance and Yamaha Waverunner’s sit-down style and you get the Sea-Doo — a revolutionary PWC that combines performance and modern technology.
 With a wide range of models and series from different categories, Sea-Doo can cater to your preferences, whether you’re a beginner or an advanced rider.